Poem: Those Who Remember

 for whom I’d been absent

-for so long, or maybe not long at all
+or maybe not long at all

-a single beat
+a single beat.

 Always, then